pivotal-energy-solutions/django-easytag/README.md

 {% endmytag %}
 ```

-By default, both of these sections are parsed and rendered, but they are handed off to separate
-methods on your tag class for processing, allowing you to dynamically decide if or how to render
-the sibling branches.
-In the following example, you a variable is used to toggle which arm of
-the compound tag is rendered:
+By default, both of these sections are parsed and rendered, but they are handed off to separate methods on your tag class for processing, allowing you to dynamically decide if or how to render the sibling branches.
+In the following example, a variable is used to toggle which arm of the compound tag is rendered:

 ```python
 class MyTag(EasyTag):